 - Create an event agenda.
 Once you have an idea of what you want to say, start crafting an agenda and plan what you’ll need to prepare for each section.
 Will you need a PowerPoint?
 Do you need to find a student or parent to speak?
 Do we have enough time to do these things, plus show our video?
 These are the questions you can answer by putting your agenda together.
 Remember to show the agenda at the beginning of your event so families know what to expect.
 Also include the agenda in the reminder message you send to families who registered (see above).
 This can help them think of good questions to ask, which will make it a better event for everyone.

-- Decorate!
-Before shooting video or hosting a virtual event at your school, update your bulletin boards and shine a spotlight on your students’ and teachers’ work.
-Feature these decorations in your virtual tours and events and on your website.
-Think of your website and virtual event as real recruitment opportunities—they are bulletin boards that anyone can see without having to leave their home.
+- Clean and decorate!
+Before shooting video or hosting a virtual or in-person event at your school, make sure everything looks its best.
+Update your bulletin boards and shine a spotlight on your students’ and teachers’ work.
+Feature these decorations in your in-person or virtual tours and events and on your website.
+Think of your website and recorded events as real recruitment opportunities—they are bulletin boards that anyone can see without having to leave their home.

 - Make presentations fun!
-Remember that students and parents have often put in a full day before choosing to attend a virtual event or visit a page on your website, so do all you can to make it enjoyable.
+Remember that students and parents have often put in a full day before choosing to attend an event or visit a page on your website, so do all you can to make it enjoyable.

-- Prepare virtual take-aways or deeper dives for parents to explore after your virtual event or tour.
+- Prepare take-aways or deeper dives for parents to explore after your virtual event or tour.
 Consider including the school’s goals/philosophy, information about curriculum and/or after-school activities, a calendar of events from a more typical year—and/or examples of what you’re doing now, virtually—and an invitation to ask follow-up questions as they move through the admissions process.
 Tell them how best to reach you!
-Tip: It’s a great idea to post takeaway resources and information in a dynamic place—like your website—and then provide links to it; then you can also update that information in real time
+Tip: It’s a great idea to post takeaway resources and information in a dynamic place—like your website—and then provide links to it; then you can also update that information in real time.
+For in-person events, you can offer a print handout or post a QR code that leads to the online takeaway.

 - Meet your audience’s language needs by working with the DOE’s Translation and Interpretation Unit to translate materials ahead of time or have interpreters on hand if needed—learn more at the link above and in the How to Serve Multilingual Learners section of this toolkit.
-If you’re going to have live interpretation at the event, be sure to coordinate how they will interpret virtually for families—in breakout rooms? at a specific call-in phone number?—and how you will convey this information to families in their home languages.
+If you’re going to have live interpretation at the event, be sure to coordinate how they will interpret in-person or virtually for families—through provided headsets? in breakout rooms? at a specific call-in phone number?—and how you will convey this information to families in their home languages.

 During the Event

-- Dress professionally if you’re going to appear on camera!
+- Dress professionally if you’re going to appear in front of prospective families in person or on camera!
 Smile into a mirror (or your camera’s preview) and check your teeth.
 First impressions go a long way.

-- During the event, start the meeting at least 15 minutes prior to make sure your audio and video are working, that your lighting is good so families can see you clearly, and that you can share your screen if you plan to present something or show a video.
+- For virtual events, start the meeting at least 15 minutes prior to make sure your audio and video are working, that your lighting is good so families can see you clearly, and that you can share your screen if you plan to present something or show a video.
 It’s never good to keep families waiting while you have technical issues, so these 15 minutes could help you make a good first impression for interested families.

 - Using Zoom?
 Keep an eye on your waiting room, where people (virtually) wait to be admitted to your meeting.
 The default setting has the waiting room turned on, but you can turn it off if you’d like.
 If you have the waiting room on, just be sure to keep an eye on the participants section so you can “Admit” new families into the meeting.
 Click “Participants” at the bottom of the Zoom meeting window to pull up the list of participants.